-The ultimate governing body of the Trust is an elected Board of Trustees.
-The Board are a group of Trust members who are nominated and elected by the Trust's membership.
-Therefore, the Trust is governed by its membership.
+Our ultimate governing body is an elected Board of Trustees; a group of members who are nominated and elected.
+Yorkshire Wildlife Trust is, therefore, governed by its membership.

-The Board is responsible for ensuring that the Trust carries out its charitable objectives in accordance with the relevant legislation.
-It sets the overall vision, mission, policy and goals, in line with the national strategies of The Wildlife Trusts’ Partnership.
-It must also ensure the Trust’s financial stability and the effective management of its assets.
+The Board is responsible for ensuring that we carry out our charitable objectives in accordance with the relevant legislation.
+It sets the overall vision, mission, policy and goals - in line with the national strategies of The Wildlife Trusts.
+It must also ensure our financial stability and the effective management of our assets.

 Louise has worked as a successful charity fundraising consultant for the last eight years, raising over £33 million for local and national charities in that time.
-She specialises in writing funding applications to the Big Lottery Fund and is particularly proud of having raised over £20 million for Time to Change, the campaign to end the stigma of mental illness.
+She specialises in writing funding applications and is particularly proud of having raised over £20 million for Time to Change - the campaign to end the stigma of mental illness.

 Louise is a committee member and training lead for the Institute of Fundraising Yorkshire and delivers fundraising training courses for charities across the region.

 She is a keen traveller and her passion for wildlife has taken her to Africa four times, the Galapagos Islands and on a 15 month trip around the world with her husband and then 5 and 7 year old children, visiting Alaska, Borneo, Patagonia and Costa Rica amongst others.

 In her spare time she keeps chickens and bees and is secretary for her local Wharfedale Beekeepers group.
 She grew up on the Durham/Yorkshire border and has lived near Skipton for the last 13 years - despite her travels, there's nowhere else she'd rather live.

 Louise has been a co-opted trustee since November 2013 and is enthusiastic about working with the fundraising team at Yorkshire Wildlife Trust to raise funding for more of the charity's great conservation work across the county.